Melanie Greensmith

 Melanie Greensmith (18 July 1964) is a fashion designer and property investor from Australia.
-She established the fashion label Wheels & Dollbaby in 1987 and is still going strong.
+She established the fashion label Wheels & Dollbaby in 1987.

 Early life

 Melanie Greensmith grew up in London, England.
 Her mother was a Bluebell showgirl who danced in Paris clubs, and her father, Bill Greensmith, was a first class English cricketer.

 Career

-She created her business in Australia in 1987, without any formal training in fashion, art or design.
+Greensmith founded her business in Australia in 1987, without any formal training in fashion, art or design.

-Melanie started her career with $5000AUD in a small store in the then hip Surry Hills area of Sydney.
-Which soon became a brand selling globally to the likes of luxury stores such as 'Harvey Nicoles', 'Harrods' & 'Selfridges' in London.
-Stores throughout the US and Australia also stocked her rock and roll clothing.
-Her rock and roll luxury aesthetic has been worn by some of the biggest stars in the world such as, Michael Jackson, Kate Moss, Debbie Harry, Mick Jagger, Katy Perry, Amy Winehouse, Slash, Bob Dylan, Jerry Hall, Pamela Anderson, Chrissie Hynde and Britney Spears.
-Wheels and Dollbaby have been featured in many films, music videos and commercials.
-Wheels and Dollbaby since 2005 also has an enormously successful cardigan collaboration with Dita Von Teese that is a coveted and wildly collected item.
+She began her career with a $5,000 AUD investment in a small store in the then-trendy Surry Hills area of Sydney.
+Her brand expanded into global distribution, selling in department stores such as Harvey Nicols, Harrods, and Selfridges in London, alongside various retailers across the United States and Australia.

+The clothing line has been worn by high-profile figures, including Michael Jackson, Kate Moss, Debbie Harry, Mick Jagger, Katy Perry, Amy Winehouse, Slash, Bob Dylan, Jerry Hall, Pamela Anderson, Chrissie Hynde, and Britney Spears.
+The Wheels and Dollbaby brand has been featured in films, music videos, and commercials and, since 2005, has maintained a cardigan collaboration with Dita Von Teese.